-Purchases of \$1 million or more of Class A Shares will be made at NAV with no initial sales charge.
-However, if you redeem shares within 18 months after the beginning of the month in which the purchase was made, a CDSC of 1.00% may be imposed.
+Purchases of Class A Shares of the Enhanced Income Fund will be made at NAV with no initial sales charge or CDSC.
+Purchases of \$1 million or more of Class A Shares of the Government Income Fund and Inflation Protected Securities Fund will be made at NAV with no initial sales charge.
+However, if you redeem your Government Income Fund and Inflation Protected Securities Fund shares within 18 months after the beginning of the month in which the purchase was made, a CDSC of 1.00% may be imposed.
+Purchases of \$500,000 or more of Class A Shares of the Short Duration Government Fund and Short Duration Bond Fund will be made at NAV with no initial sales charge.
+However, if you redeem your Short Duration Government Fund or Short Duration Bond Fund shares within 9 months after the beginning of the month in which the purchase was made, a CDSC of 0.50% may be imposed.
 The CDSC may not be imposed if your Intermediary agrees with the Distributor to return all or an applicable prorated portion of its commission to the Distributor.
 The CDSC is waived on redemptions in certain circumstances.
-See "In What Situations May The CDSC On Class A Or C Shares Be Waived Or Reduced?" below and, if you hold shares through an Intermediary, see Appendix C-Additional Information About Sales Charge Variations, Waivers and Discounts.
+See "In What Situations May The CDSC On Class A Or C Shares Be Waived Or Reduced?" below and, if you hold shares through an Intermediary, see "Appendix C-Additional Information About Sales Charge Variations, Waivers and Discounts".